InAcademia/student-discount-for-woocommerce/README.md

 The whole validation process takes seconds and is based on the trusted [eduGAIN](https://edugain.org) academic federated identity infrastructure.

 The Student Discount for WooCommerce plugin is free to download and comes with a 14-day free trial for access to the InAcademia service.
-Continued use after the trial will require a subscription with InAcademia at a cost of €250 per month which will entitle you to up to 1000 validations per month.
+Continued use after the trial will require a subscription with InAcademia, where a small monthly fee will entitle you to up to 100, 500 or 1000 student validations per month.
+For more information about our packages, please visit https://inacademia.org/shop/.

 \* At institutions that have joined an academic identity federation that is a member of the [eduGAIN](https://edugain.org) interfederation.